ttulsi01/students/swebb37.md

-# Skyla Webb info
+# Skyla Webb - Computer Science Major
+## NetID / Github Username (they're the same): swebb37

+## Known Languages
+* C
+* C++
+* Some C#

-Hello, my name is Skyla Webb.
-I am a junior in computer science.
-I hope to learn other languages like python and C#, but I mostly only know C and C++.
-My goal in CS is to eventually create video games.
+I hope to learn other languages like python and C#.
+My goal in CS is to eventually create video games, but I'll probably just end up working with data or something.
+I am interested in video games, reading, video essays, exercise, and becoming better at programming.

+## A fun choose your own adventure [website](chooseyourstory.com)